AiningWang/Matrix-Multiplication-using-MapReduce/README.md

 ```
 * Reduce:
 ```
+  KEY: block num
-  KEY: block number  VALUE: numbers in this block finish matrix multiplication of the blocks locally
+  VALUE: [(row, col, value),...,(...)]//numbers in the block implement matrix multiplication of the blocks locally
 ```